Nintendoboi22/wttd-trade-api/README.md

 - `/items/price-history?limit=<number>` - Get price history data (limit determines number of items, each with full history)
 - `/top-items?filter=<medals or robux>` - Get top items (filter is optional)

-## Authentication

-Currently, no authentication is required for any of the endpoints.

-## Rate Limiting

-Please be respectful with your requests.
-While no specific rate limits are documented, avoid making excessive requests to prevent overloading the service.

 # Endpoints

 ## Search Skins